alecmuffett/onion-dv-certificate-proposal/draft-muffett-same-origin-onion-certificates.md

    certificate's trust chain, would otherwise be fully valid and trusted
-1. where the certificate, if it has a basicConstraints extension, that extension MUST only be CA:FALSE
+1. where the certificate, if it has a basicConstraints extension, that extension must only be CA:FALSE
-1. where the certificate, if it has a commonName, that commonName MUST be the baseDomain as defined above
+1. where the certificate, if it has a commonName, that commonName must be the baseDomain as defined above
-1. where the certificate, if it has subjectAlternativeNames, those subjectAlternativeNames MUST all be of type dNSname, MUST all be of valid format, and MUST have the baseDomain as the rightmost two labels.
+1. where the certificate, if it has subjectAlternativeNames, those subjectAlternativeNames must all be of type dNSname, must all be of valid DV format (wildcards permitted) and must have the baseDomain as the rightmost two labels.
-1. where the certificate, if it cites any subjectAlternativeNames or other regisitrable domains, all of those subjectAlternativeNames or other registrable domains MUST have the baseDomain as the rightmost two labels.
+1. where the certificate, if it cites any subjectAlternativeNames or other regisitrable domains, all of those subjectAlternativeNames or other registrable domains must have the baseDomain as the rightmost two labels.

+If all of these contstraints are satisfied, this certificate is a valid SOOC certificate.

-# Protocol
+# SOOC Example Protocol

+If you are a Browser, and...

-1. Connect to site.geo.subdomain.foo.onion over HTTPS in the normal way
+1. You connect to `site.geo.subdomain.foo.onion` to `GET` a URL via HTTPS in the normal way
+1. and you observe that the rightmost label of the TLD is .onion
+1. and that `site.geo.subdomain.foo.onion` offers you a certificate
-2. If the TLD is .onion, confirm you have an opt-in setting enabled (probably by-default in TorBrowser)
+  1. then you must confirm that you have an opt-in setting enabled (probably default in TorBrowser)
-3. and site.geo.subdomain.foo.onion offers you a certificate 4.
-   1. foo.onion
-   2. *.foo.onion
-   3. site.foo.onion
-   4. *.subdomain.foo.onion
-   5. site.subdomain.foo.onion
-   6. site.geo.subdomain.foo.onion
-   7. ...and so forth
-5.
-8. and
-9. THEN: skip the certificate chain check (and upwards validation of same) for this certificate; all other checks for this certificate should be performed with respect to current browser web-standards — including but not limited to: cipher suites, start/expiry dates, etc; see 6a, above.

-# Background
+  1. and you must confirm that the certificate satisfies ALL of the conditions of being a valid SOOC certificate
+  1. and you must confirm that the baseDomain for the certificate, matches the rightmost two labels of the URL site
+  1. and you must confirm that the certificate's subjectAlternativeNames would successfully match `site.geo.subdomain.foo.onion`
+1. If all of the above are confirmed, then your certificate validation code must skip checking the certificiate trust chain.

+# Why SOOC is Necessary

 There are many reasons why the Internet and WWW are equipped with a public key infrastructure (PKI), and the PKI offers many features and